johanley/sofa-julian-date/README.md

 - standard C header file, with prototypes for the two alternate functions.

 `alternate-run-tests.c` :
-- unit tests
+- defines and runs unit tests
-- tests are run versus both the two original SOFA functions, and the new alternate implementations.
+- tests are run versus both the two original SOFA functions, and the two alternate implementations.

 run-tests.exe
 - a Windows executable that runs the tests ./run-tests.exe